pallets/werkzeug/docs/deployment/cgi.rst

 ===

 If all other deployment methods do not work, CGI will work for sure.
-CGI is supported by all major browsers but usually has a less-than-optimal performance.
+CGI is supported by all major servers but usually has a less-than-optimal performance.

 This is also the way you can use a Werkzeug application on Google's